jobyjoseph/jobyjoseph.net/docs/react-router.md

 Cannot GET /about
 ```

 What happens here is, I am depending on `webpack-dev-server` to serve web pages.
 As soon the browser receives a new url request, ie `/about`, it will try to fetch that content from server.
 But in server, there is no path defined for `/about`.
 So we need to tell `webpack-dev-server` that we are planning to use HTML5 history API.
-For that update the dev-server configuration section in `webpack.config.js` as follows.
+For that, update the `devServer` configuration section in `webpack.config.js` as follows.

 ```javascript
 devServer: {